 This little oil is only 4" square.
 It's been over a month since I've had time to go out painting.
 Three part time jobs are keeping life hectic for me!
 It was great to get out.

+Two pieces of news since I've last posted: 1.
+My pastel "Emma" won second place in the PSNH national show.
 2. I have rented wall space in a brand new gallery downtown Leominster.
 I'll have some pics after we hang our work.